What Is a Vet Assistant and What Do Vet Assistants Do?

 Finally, there are various specialties for veterinary technicians and technologists to consider, which can be pursued following the completion of additional coursework, training, experience, and passing an exam.
 Once a vet tech has fulfilled all credentialing requirements, he or she may qualify as a vet tech specialist (VTS) in dentistry, nutrition, radiology, emergency & critical care, or equine nursing, among others.

-For more information, please check out our page on How to Become a Vetinerary Technician Specialist (VTS).
+For more information, please check out the how to become a VTS page.

 Become a Veterinary Technician Anesthesiologist